What is this all about?

 - The Perl module Net::Random on CPAN by David Cantrell provides an interface to the ANU QRNG as well as other online RNGs.

-- In Matlab, these codes can be used to access the JSON QRNG server.
-You will need the JSON Parser package by Joel Feenstra.
+- In Matlab, this QRNG interface can be used to access the QRNG server.

 Disclaimer: While we appreciate and welcome open source collaborations, these codes are contributed by independent parties and are not part of the ANU.
 The ANU cannot be responsible for the codes you choose to install.